 More than 200 plates and +330 images

-Interested in pre-order the book?
+Interested in ordering the book?
 Contact me asap! 😉

 TRILOBITI – Guida essenziale al riconoscimento e classificazione (2019)